 Back to the Jabra Elite Sport headphones themselves, and I set off on a two-hour, 15-mile run, simply streaming music over Bluetooth to check out the buds’ ‘normal’ burn.
 Over the run they lost just over 1.5 hours of charge, which seemed pretty good to me.

-The JES headphones do have decent battery life – taking them out of their case fully charged, they showed the expected power loss (based on Jabra’s three-hour battery life claims) after a heart rate-tracking interval session – about an hour’s battery lost for a 45-60 minute workout.
+The JES headphones do have decent battery life – taking them out of their case fully charged, they showed the expected power loss (based on Jabra’s four-and-a-half-hours battery life claims) after a heart rate-tracking interval session – about an hour’s battery lost for a 45-60 minute workout.

 I should also say that the fit has improved over time, with no pain reported after a couple of hours’ wear – although my jaw did still feel ‘stiff’ at the end of the run as a result.
 Also, don’t use the foam earbud tips for a long run as they’ll absorb sweat and expand, and you’ll need to leave them on a radiator to get them back to normal.